Makinton Dorleant: Green Bay Packers

-After going undrafted in the 2016 NFL Draft, Dorleant signed with the Green Bay Packers on May 6, 2016.
+After going undrafted in the 2016 NFL draft, Dorleant signed with the Green Bay Packers on May 6, 2016.
 On September 5, 2016, he was placed on injured reserve.
 On December 3, 2016, he was activated off injured reserve prior to Week 13.
 After getting injured against the Detroit Lions in the last game of the season, Dorleant was placed back on injured reserve on January 4, 2017.

 On April 11, 2017, Dorleant was released by the Packers after failing a physical.

 Kansas City Chiefs

 On January 3, 2018, Dorleant signed a reserve/future contract with the Kansas City Chiefs.
-He was waived on September 1, 2018.
+He was waived on September 1.

 Baltimore Ravens

 On September 19, 2018, Dorleant was signed to the Baltimore Ravens' practice squad.
-He was released on November 14, 2018.
+He was released on November 14.

 Oakland Raiders

 On December 27, 2018, Dorleant was signed to the Oakland Raiders practice squad.

 Dorleant signed a reserve/future contract with the Raiders on January 1, 2019.
-He was waived on June 11, 2019, but was re-signed on August 13, 2019.
-He was waived/injured during final roster cuts on August 30, 2019, and reverted to the team's injured reserve list on September 1.
+He was waived on June 11, but was re-signed on August 13.
+Dorleant was waived/injured during final roster cuts on August 30, and reverted to the team's injured reserve list on September 1.